Learn Astrology > Houses & Angles in a Natal Chart/Horoscope

-The houses in astrology are twelve divisions of the natal chart, numbered from one to twelve, representing the where of astrology.
+The houses in astrology are twelve divisions of the natal chart or horoscope, numbered from one to twelve, representing the where of astrology.
 The positions of the planets in the astrological houses in relation to the place of birth, tells us what areas of life these planetary energies will predominatly express themselves.

 Angles in Astrology

 The four angles in astrology function as orientation points of the houses.
 The ascendant or ASC, marks the eastern horizon at the moment of birth, and the descendant or DSC, the western.
 The midheaven or MC, marks the highest point the Sun travels around the natal chart or horoscope and the Imun Coeli or IC, the opposite.

 The ascendant (ASC) or rising sign is the zodiac sign that was rising over the horizon at the moment of birth.
 It is positioned on the cusp of the 1st house.
 It is the sheild or the face a person presents to the world to protect their inner sun-sign.
 It is what they appear to be to the outside world rather than what they truely are.
 The ascendant also describes how well someones defined their personal boundaries, the negative signs tend to have weaker ones than the positive ones.

 |Keywords||Awareness of others, interaction, relationship urge, commitment, intimacy, cooperation|

 The descendant (DES) marks the western horizon at the moment of birth.
 It is the point on journey around the houses where an individual reaches out to other people and represents relationships; interaction and cooperation.
 This also includes the capacity for commitment and intimacy and the need to come to terms with being part of a couple.The zodiac sign on the descendant in the natal chart or horoscope reveals how this is achieved.